NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ![ERD: AboutUs](readme-images/ERDS/erd_AboutUs.png)

+**Please note:** fields containing the value null have the option to remain blank as they are optional.

 [Back to Contents.](#table-of-contents)

 ## Project Walkthrough

 ### Roles

-For the purposes of this project, roles with specific permissions have been setup and are as follows,
+For the purposes of this project, roles with specific permissions have been setup and are as follows:

 **manager:** The manager account has been setup so that they can:
 - add/update/delete promotions on the home page.